 Term life insurance vs. permanent life insurance

-Simply purchasing term life insurance with a sufficient death benefit and investing the rest of your retirement savings in retirement accounts is the easiest approach to include life insurance into retirement planning.
-For younger business owners, a permanent life insurance plan is a better choice as it provides better coverage.
+Insurance premiums tend to be higher for a permanent life insurance plan.
+A term life insurance with a sufficient death benefit for younger business owners and investing the rest of your retirement savings in retirement accounts is the easiest way to include life insurance in retirement planning.
+A permanent insurance plan is a better choice for younger businesses as it provides better coverage.

 Other types of life insurance

-Universal life insurance (UL):
+Universal life insurance (UL)

-This life insurance is a type of permanent life insurance that gives you lifelong coverage, allows you select how to pay, and enables you invest some of the money.
+This type of life insurance gives you lifelong coverage, allows you to select how to pay, and enables you to save some money.
 UL insurance lets you preserve coverage and build wealth for your beneficiaries.
-It allows you customize insurance and investment costs.
+It allows you to customize insurance and investment costs.

-Variable Universal life insurance (VUL):
+Variable Universal life insurance (VUL)

-Indexed universal life (IUL) insurance:
+Indexed universal life (IUL) insurance

 This life insurance allows the policyholder to choose how much cash value to allocate to a fixed or equity-indexed account.

-Variable life insurance:
+Variable life insurance

 Variable life insurance has an investing component.
 The cash-value account is invested in sub-accounts.